christianbayer/image-uploader/README.md

 # Image-Uploader
-Image-Uploader is a simple jQuery Drag & Drop Image Uploader plugin made to be used in forms, withot AJAX.
+Image-Uploader is a simple jQuery Drag & Drop Image Uploader plugin made to be used in forms, without AJAX.

 ## Demo
 [Demo page here](https://christianbayer.github.io/image-uploader/)